ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Introduction

-In this work, we introduce a method that exhibits enhanced generalization capabilities by effectively incorporating CLIP's extensive knowledge and the scalability of a large dataset.
-Our approach begins with the observation of previous works~\cite{wang2023exploring,zhang2023blind} that CLIP inherently contains representations relevant to IQA.
-Building on this insight, we emphasize utilizing its inherent knowledge and propose an effective strategy to specialize CLIP for IQA by selectively extracting quality relevant information from its representation.
-To implement this strategy, we develop semi-supervised pretraining methods guided by the zero-shot inference of CLIP.
-Rather than training CLIP itself, we employ it to generate pseudo-labels from unlabeled datasets with quality-aware prompts, which are then used to train a target encoder(\fref{fig:teaser}(c)).
-Moreover, as our approach does not require extra annotations, we can incorporate this approach with an arbitrary large dataset.
-Therefore, we can effectively transfer CLIP's quality-related knowledge with the scalability benefits of large datasets into the target encoder, resulting in the construction of a robust quality-aware representation.
+In this work, we introduce a novel pretraining framework for IQA, named ``\textbf{ATTIQA}'', \textbf{ATT}ribute-aware \textbf{IQA}, which exhibits enhanced generalization capabilities by effectively incorporating CLIP's extensive knowledge and the scalability of large unlabeled datasets.
+While previous works~\cite{wang2023exploring,zhang2023blind} have observed that CLIP inherently contains robust representations relevant to IQA, the representation of CLIP also consists of a wide range of semantic contexts, hindering the precise assessment of image qualities.
+To this end, we propose a pretraining scheme that distills only quality-aware knowledge from CLIP with unlabeled large dataset.
+Specifically, we generate pseudo-labels for given unlabeled images utilizing CLIP's zero-shot inference with quality-aware prompts and use them for training a target encoder (\fref{fig:teaser}(c)).
+Such a pretraining scheme can effectively transfer CLIP's quality-related knowledge, along with the scalability benefits of unlabeled large datasets, into the target encoder.
+This results in the construction of robust representations that contain only helpful information for IQA.